AWENDAW CREEK PADDLE+HIKE

 What To Pack & Wear

-Wear shoes that will stay on your feet, a hat, and synthetic clothing (it will dry faster than cotton).
-During cooler weather, dress in layers.
-Mosquitoes can be bad for the hiking portion, so long sleeves/pants are recommended.
+Wear shoes that stay on your feet, a hat, and quick-dry clothing (avoid cotton).
+In cooler weather, dress in layers.
+Long sleeves and pants are recommended for the hiking portion due to mosquitoes.

-Bring plenty of drinking water, sunscreen, insect repellent, bagged lunch and snacks
+Bring plenty of water, sunscreen, insect repellent, snacks, and a bagged lunch.

 Cancellation & Weather Policy